Curriculum & Instruction

 Click here for the ten year schedule for curriculum review.

-In years 1-3, participating curriculum areas are considered to be in "formal review".
-In year one a content area team of teachers conducts an in-depth study of the current program to determine its overall effectiveness.
+During this phase a content area team of teachers conducts an in-depth study of the current program to determine its overall effectiveness.
 Community and staff input is gathered and the team of teachers examines current best practice in curriculum and instruction.
 Based on the results of the study the team, with assistance from the Curriculum Advisory Committee (CAC), identifies strengths and needs of the existing program, creates a vision for future programming and develops Outcomes that Matter to All and Core Beliefs.
+The CAC plays a significant role in the review process.
+Per MN statute they must recommend:

-During year two content area teams review the current scope and sequence of the curriculum for grades K-12 and assess how it aligns to state and/or national standards and benchmarks.
+During phase 2, content area teams review the current scope and sequence of the curriculum for grades K-12 and assess how it aligns to state and/or national standards and benchmarks.
 They then create a district curriculum framework/map that identifies the knowledge, skills, and learning targets that students need to know, be able to do, and act upon.
 Content area teams also select the materials (paper and electronic) needed to implement the revised curriculum and work to ensure the new curriculum and materials are culturally sensitive and non-discriminatory.
-If applicable or needed, in year two teams will develop digital curriculum for their content area.
+Produce explorations take place of the top resources being considered.
 Teams also plan professional development activities to ensure proper training and support are provided relative to the new curriculum.
+This phase can take 1 - 3 years, the amount of time it takes depends on a variety of factors.

 During year five, the revising phase, teams adjust implementation procedures and implement changes as needed.
 The curriculum is evaluated in terms of how well it is working and where modifications need to be made.
 Common assessments continue to be reviewed and refined.
 In the refining phase, year six, teams continue to refine the curriculum.
 They determine if adjustments are needed and implement them accordingly.
 Common assessments continue to be reviewed and refined.